broadinstitute/gatk/scripts/variantstore/beta_docs/gvs-quickstart.md

 BigQuery datasets store the tables created during the execution of the GVS workflow.
 A new dataset should be created for each callset you want to create using the workflow.
 Samples can be added to BiqQuery datasets cumulatively and any samples in the dataset will be included in the extracted callset.

 Create a dataset in BigQuery inside the GCP project you created in Step 3 (above) by following the instructions in the Google Cloud documentation article, [Creating datasets](https://cloud.google.com/bigquery/docs/datasets#create-dataset).

+Click on the arrow next to the name of your GCP project.
+When the BigQuery dataset has been created successfully, it will appear under the name of the GCP project.

 ### Step 5.
 Find your Terra proxy group